tudelft3d/Testbed4UBEM/README.md

 This dataset contains is split into three main categories:
 1. Buildings

-    We split the the CityGML building files into two main zip files, Holten and the other for Rijssen.
-Buildings are stored in tiles according 3DBAG specification, further information is available at [https://3dbag.nl](https://3dbag.nl).
+    We split the the CityGML building files into two main zip files, Holten and the other one for Rijssen.
+Each subsection is splitted into tiles according 3DBAG specification, further information is available at [https://3dbag.nl](https://3dbag.nl).

 2. Digital Terraing Model